Building a family-centered care team

 Please ask a nurse or the front desk clerk to page Child Life during your hospital stay.

-Patient access representatives (PARs) and senior patient access representatives (SPARs) educate families about different types of managed care and/or health insurance plans.
+Account service representatives (ASRs) and senior account service representatives educate families about different types of managed care and/or health insurance plans.
 They can also help families navigate health insurance.

 Family resource librarians help staff, families and patients learn answers to medical and health information from